astry-ec/Power-BI-Tutorial-Beginner/docs/tutorial.md

 There are a lot of chart types provided by Power BI.
 In this tutorial, We will create 5 visualizations.
 <p>&nbsp;</p>
 #### 1. Card Visualizations
 A card displays only a number, which is a best practice for showing a single key metric.
 Each card displays a pre-defined measure.
-For this example, we will use measure : Total Applicants, Total Hired and Hire Rate full documentation of Card Visualizations : https://learn.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-card
+For this example, we will use measure : Total Applicants, Total Hired and Hire Rate.
 <p>&nbsp;</p>
+full documentation of Card Visualizations : https://learn.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-card
+<p>&nbsp;</p>
 - Hover your cursor over the visualization icon as shown below, then click it.
+<p>&nbsp;</p>
 <img width="454" height="649" alt="image" src="https://github.com/user-attachments/assets/650910a2-43ed-4e53-8b23-078f73bf9b70" />
 <p>&nbsp;</p>
 - Drag Total Applicants, Total Hired, and Hire Rate to Values field.
+<p>&nbsp;</p>
 <img width="1060" height="619" alt="image" src="https://github.com/user-attachments/assets/d29d0584-44a9-4bde-bfc6-638cb356d550" />
 <p>&nbsp;</p>
 - Card visual appears with the 3 measures added.